3.4 Psychosocial History, Adherence Barriers, and Access

 | Low health literacy | Misunderstood dressing or offloading plan | Use plain language and teach-back |

-Applied WCC scenario guidance: an outpatient with a venous leg ulcer says the compression wrap is too bulky for work boots and then misses visits.
-A weak answer labels the patient noncompliant.
-A stronger answer assesses work demands, footwear, pain, cost, transportation, understanding, and whether an alternate ordered compression strategy or referral is needed.
+An outpatient with a venous leg ulcer says the compression wrap is too bulky for work boots, then begins missing visits.
+The weak answer labels him noncompliant and documents it.
+The stronger answer assesses work demands, footwear, pain, cost, transportation, and understanding, and considers whether an alternate ordered compression strategy (for example, a lower-profile system or a different securement) or a referral is appropriate.
+The barrier here is feasibility, not motivation, and the exam wants the feasibility fix.

-Exam trap: do not confuse refusal with lack of education.
-If a patient understands the risk and declines an intervention, the next step is not to force the treatment.
-The exam favors reassessing understanding, exploring concerns, notifying the provider when needed, documenting the discussion, and offering acceptable alternatives within orders.
+A patient may hold beliefs about touch, modesty, diet, family decision-making, or end-of-life goals that affect wound care.
+WCC candidates respect patient autonomy and collaborate within the plan of care; persuasion by fear or shame is always a poor exam answer.
+The most heavily tested distinction is refusal versus lack of understanding.
+If a patient understands the risks and declines an intervention, the next step is not to force treatment.
+The exam favors reassessing understanding, exploring the concern, notifying the provider when needed, documenting the informed discussion, and offering acceptable alternatives within existing orders.

-Another trap is choosing the most advanced product when the patient cannot obtain it.
-A dressing that is unavailable, unaffordable, too difficult to apply, or incompatible with the care setting may be a poor choice even if it sounds sophisticated.
-Treatment feasibility begins in assessment.
+Another trap is selecting the most advanced product when the patient cannot actually obtain or use it.
+A dressing that is unavailable on the formulary, unaffordable, too difficult to apply, or incompatible with the home or care setting may be a poor choice even if it sounds sophisticated.
+A daily-change dressing for a homebound patient without a daily caregiver is a setup for failure; an extended-wear option that the patient can manage may heal the wound faster in practice.
+Treatment feasibility begins in the psychosocial assessment.

-For test day, look for words such as misses visits, cannot afford, forgot, caregiver, language, work, home, or refuses.
-These clues point to psychosocial assessment and care coordination.
-The best answer keeps the person at the center and avoids moral judgment.
+For test day, watch for trigger words: misses visits, cannot afford, forgot, caregiver, language, work, home, lives alone, or refuses.
+These point to psychosocial assessment and care coordination rather than a product change.
+The best answer keeps the person at the center, identifies the specific barrier, coordinates the right resource (social work, case management, interpreter, pharmacy, home health), and avoids moral judgment.
+When two answers are clinically similar, choose the one that addresses the named barrier and confirms understanding.

 A patient misses wound visits because the bus route changed and supplies are unaffordable.
 What is the best WCC exam response?

-Which approach best addresses low health literacy in wound-care teaching?
+Which approach best confirms that a patient with low health literacy understands a wound-care plan?

-A patient understands an ordered intervention but declines it.
-What is the exam trap?
+A competent patient understands the risks of an ordered intervention but declines it.
+What is the exam trap to avoid?